 - Autistic Adult TedX Talk.
 Tom Stratton shares how he used his autistic strengths to help him build strong friendships.

 - Life Interrupted: Managing Stress and Anxiety during a Global Pandemic.
-A Special Seminar by Stanford Neurodiversity Project, Monday, April 6, 2020, 4PM.
+A Special Seminar by Stanford Neurodiversity Project (Start video presentation at 9 mins and 25 seconds)

 - Anxiety Management and Autism.
 Includes tips for coping with stress and anxiety from Dr. Chris Lynch.

-If you are getting headaches, muscle tension, or finding it difficult to stay focused or feeling pulled in too many directions, you could download a relaxation app.
+If you or your child are feeling anxious or tense, finding it difficult to stay focused, getting headaches, or feeling pulled in too many directions, you could download a relaxation app.
 There are many types of relaxation apps out there.
 Here are some blogs that describe some great apps that can bring you comfort and relaxation today.

 - Meditation apps provide you with guided meditations or mindfulness exercises.

 - List of biofeedback apps.
 Biofeedback is an evidence-based approach to learning relaxation.
 Biofeedback involves increasing self-awareness of and control over your physiological response through feedback from technology, such as apps that measure heart rate, blood pressure, and skin temperature

 - Binaural beats apps.
 Binaural beats occur when two slightly different auditory frequencies are presented to each ear, and there is a change in brain functioning.
 A recent meta-analysis study indicated that binaural beats helped reduce anxiety and pain sensations, and improved memory and attention.

 - Stress Relief Apps.
 There are a variety of stress relief apps out there.

 Free Online Classes During Coronavirus

 Here is a list of classes that range from mindfulness and exercise classes that can help you release tension and build up strength, to classes that teach you dance moves!